zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about RADIUS.

-   :c: The connection.
+   :param c: The connection.

-   :attr_type: The value of the code field (1 == User-Name, 2 == User-Password, etc.).
+   :param attr_type: The value of the code field (1 == User-Name, 2 == User-Password, etc.).

-   :value: The data/value bound to the attribute.
+   :param value: The data/value bound to the attribute.

 .. _plugin-zeek-rdp: